-- 32. The matter stands remanded back to the Assistant Commissioner, GST, Guwahati to consider the matter afresh and arrive at his own factual satisfaction as to whether the actual rate of tax on the input supplies made by the petitioner assessee is higher than the actual rate of tax on the output supplies made by them and depending upon the satisfaction that may be arrived to pass a reasoned order on the claim of the petitioner assessee for refund under Section 54(3)(ii) of the CGST Act of 2017.
-If the Assistant Commissioner arrives at his satisfaction that the actual rate of tax on the input supplies made by the petitioner assessee is higher than the actual rate of tax on the output supplies appropriate order for refund may be passed and on the other hand, if the Assistant Commissioner upon factual deliberation arrives at his satisfaction that the actual rate of tax on the input supplies was not higher than the actual rate of tax on the output supplies, again an appropriate order may be passed by giving reasons. - 33.
-However, we have taken note of that the circular No.135/05/2020-GST dated 31.03.2020 was issued in exercise of the powers under Section 168(1) of the CGST Act of 2017.
+32. The matter stands remanded back to the Assistant Commissioner, GST, Guwahati to consider the matter afresh and arrive at his own factual satisfaction as to whether the actual rate of tax on the input supplies made by the petitioner assessee is higher than the actual rate of tax on the output supplies made by them and depending upon the satisfaction that may be arrived to pass a reasoned order on the claim of the petitioner assessee for refund under Section 54(3)(ii) of the CGST Act of 2017.
+If the Assistant Commissioner arrives at his satisfaction that the actual rate of tax on the input supplies made by the petitioner assessee is higher than the actual rate of tax on the output supplies appropriate order for refund may be passed and on the other hand, if the Assistant Commissioner upon factual deliberation arrives at his satisfaction that the actual rate of tax on the input supplies made by the actual rate of tax on the output supplies appropriate order for refund may be passed and on the other hand, if the Assistant Commissioner upon factual deliberation arrives at his satisfaction that the actual rate of tax on the input supplies was not higher than the actual rate of tax on the output supplies.

+33. However, we have taken note of that the circular No.135/05/2020-GST dated 31.03.2020 was issued in exercise of the powers under Section 168(1) of the CGST Act of 2017.
 As already noted, Section 168(1) of the CGST Act of 2017 pertains to a situation where the Central Board of Indirect Tax and Customs considers it necessary and expedient to do so for the purpose of uniformity in implementing the CGST Act of 2017.
 In other words, the provisions of Section 168(1) can be invoked to bring in uniformity in the implementation of the CGST